 Infrastructure & Operations

-Share the Road!
+Drivers: Share the Road

-The latest statistics show that about 58.26% of fatalities resulted from roadway departures, 26.79% occurred at intersections and 25.36% were non-motorized (pedestrian and bicycle).
+The latest statistics show that about 40.62% of fatalities resulted from roadway departures, 22.30% occurred at intersections and 25.39% were non-motorized (pedestrian and bicycle).
 Louisiana has nearly 17,000 miles of state highways and 44,000 local roads that are used by over 2.9 million licensed drivers.
 The SHSP uses a data-driven safety analysis that combines predictive and systemic approaches to prioritize the deployment of effective countermeasures on high-crash horizontal curves and intersections.
-The emphasis area also addresses non-motorized crashes, which are those involving pedestrians and bicyclists.

 Bicycle Safety